SCI Health Issues

 The above image is copyright protected, and may not be printed or edited without the expressed written permission from apparelyzed.com.

 Incomplete spinal cord injuries can present themselves in a multitude of ways.
-It only takes several nerve fibres within the spinal cord to be preserved to carry messages to or from the brain, for an individual to be classified as an incomplete spinal cord injury resulting in incomplete paraplegia or incomplete tetraplegia.
+It only takes several nerve fibres within the spinal cord to be preserved to carry messages to or from the brain for someone to be classified with an incomplete spinal cord injury resulting in incomplete paraplegia or incomplete tetraplegia.

-If after an initial neurological examination of an individual with a spinal cord injury, the diagnosis is determined to be incomplete with preservation of motor or sensory function, the chances of recovery are greatly increased.
-Incomplete spinal cord injuries can present themselves in three general ways:
+If after an initial neurological examination of an individual 24 hours after the spinal cord injury the diagnosis is determined to be incomplete with preservation of motor or sensory function, the chances of recovery are greatly increased.
+Incomplete spinal cord injuries can present themselves generally in three ways:

 The damage to the spinal cord can be so mild that the muscle weakness or sensory impairment can be hardly noticeable.